Model-checking real-time systems: revisiting the alternating automaton route: The entailment relation

-The above lemma leads to an algorithm: compute $N'_r$ for each location preserving mapping in time $\mathcal{O}(|Var(Z)|^2)$ and check if the intersection is non-empty.
-Notice that the number of mappings $r$ could be exponential in $|Var(Z)|$ -- it is bounded by the number of subsets of size $|Var(Z)|$ in $Var(Z')$, which is given by ${|Var(Z')|}\choose{|Var(Z)|}$.
-The overall complexity is $\mathcal{O}({{|Var(Z')|}\choose{|Var(Z)|}} \cdot |Var(Z)|^2)$.
+We first analyze the complexity of the algorithm outlined above to check non-entailment for two zones.
+It will take time $\mathcal{O}(|\Var(Z)|^2)$ to compute each $N'_{r}$ (detailed in Appendix \ref{sec:append-ent}).
+Also, the number of mappings $r$ could be exponential in $|\Var(Z)|$ as it is bounded by the number of subsets of size $|\Var(Z)|$ in $\Var(Z')$, which is given by ${|\Var(Z')|}\choose{|\Var(Z)|}$.
+The overall complexity is $\mathcal{O}({{|\Var(Z')|}\choose{|\Var(Z)|}} \cdot |\Var(Z)|^2)$.
 In practice, one can envisage an algorithm that enumerates each location preserving $r$, and keeps the intersection of $N'_r$ among all the $r$ enumerated so far.
 This intersection will be a union of zones.
 If at some point, the intersection becomes empty, the algorithm can stop.
 Otherwise, the algorithm continues until all location-preserving maps are considered.

-\subparagraph*{Complexity.} Let $V = \{ p_1, p_2, \dots, p_n\}$ be a set of propositional variables, taking values either $\top$ (true) or $\bot$ (false).
+We now focus on getting a lower bound for the non-entailment check.
+Let $V = \{ p_1, p_2, \dots, p_n\}$ be a set of propositional variables, taking values either $\top$ (true) or $\bot$ (false).
 An assignment fixes a value to each of the variables.
 A positive literal is an element of $L_+ = V$ and a negative literal is an element of $L_- = \{ \bar{p}_1, \bar{p}_2, \dots, \bar{p}_n\}$.
 When $p_i = \top$, the literal $\bar{p}_i = \bot$ and vice-versa.
 We denote by $L := L_+ \cup L_-$, the set of all literals.
 A $3$-clause (hereafter called simply a clause) $C$ is a disjunction of \emph{three} literals.
 The clause is said to be monotone if either all its literals are positive, or all its literals are negative: $C \incl L_+$ or $C \incl L_-$.
 A boolean formula in $3$-CNF form is a conjunction of clauses: $\bigwedge_{i=1}^{i=m} C_i$.
 A $3$-CNF formula is monotone if each of its clauses is monotone.
 The \msat\ problem: given a monotone $3$-CNF formula, is it satisfiable?
 This problem is known to be $\NP$-complete~\cite{DBLP:books/fm/GareyJ79}.

-Let \etmt\ be the decision problem which takes as input two nodes $(Z, \Inact)$, $(Z', \Inact')$, and a constant $M$, and checks if $(Z, \Inact) \not \entails (Z', \Inact')$, where $\entails$ makes use of the region equivalence w.r.t $M$.
+Let \etmt\ be the decision problem which takes as input two nodes $(Z, \Inact)$, $(Z', \Inact')$, and a constant $\mc$, and checks if $(Z, \Inact) \not \entails (Z', \Inact')$, where $\entails$ makes use of the region equivalence w.r.t $\mc$.